OPCFoundation/opcua-webapi-dotnet/docs/DefaultApi.md

 <a id="registernodes"></a>
 # **RegisterNodes**
-> RegisterNodesResponse RegisterNodes (RegisterNodesRequest? registerNodesRequest = null)
+> RegisterNodesResponse RegisterNodes (RegisterNodesRequest registerNodesRequest = null)